ovswillingworkers/OVSWW_WEB2.0/README.md

 # Willing Workers

 Willing Workers is an organization that supports adults with special needs.
 Their website includes a job listing section for individuals interested in working in this field, allowing for easy submission of applications and resumes.
-The site is developed using React, Next.js, TypeScript, and PostgreSQL, HTML, Sass, and CSS.
+The site is developed using React, Next.js, TypeScript, MongoDB, HTML, Sass, and CSS.

 ## Features